Joshua "Supa Josh" Culbreath

 Emily "Lady Em" Culbreath

-Emily (Lady Em) Culbreath (MFA) is a street and club dance choreographer, educator, writer, and practitioner.
-She will begin her appointment as Assistant Professor of Dance at Bates College in Fall 2026, and is best known for her work as a core member and rehearsal director with Rennie Harris Puremovement, as well as the co-founder and director of Snack Break Movement Arts, a Hip Hop Theater and education organization presenting work nationally and internationally, including the San Francisco International Hip Hop Dance Festival and Summer Dance Forever (Amsterdam).
+Emily (Lady Em) Culbreath, MFA, is a dance maker, educator, writer, performer, and practitioner whose work inhabits the crossroads of street and club dance, choreo-activism, theater, and collective practice.
+She is best known as a former core member and rehearsal director with Rennie Harris Puremovement, and currently as the co-founder and director of Snack Break Movement Arts, a street dance theater and education collaborative that presents work nationally and internationally, including at the San Francisco International Hip Hop Dance Festival and Summer Dance Forever (Amsterdam).

-Her research investigates the intersections of critical race theory, gender studies, autoethnography, Hip Hop theater and pedagogy, and collaborative performance.
-Emily has served as a guest artist-in-residence at institutions across the U.S. and presented her work at the American College Dance Association National Festival (Washington, D.C., 2025).
-She has taught and lectured in a range of academic and community settings and contributes writing to the dance journalism platform thINKingDANCE (Philadelphia).
+Her research examines the intersections of critical race theory, gender studies, autoethnography, Hip Hop theater and pedagogy, and collaborative performance, tracing how embodied knowledge flows through identity, power, and collective authorship.
+Emily has served as a guest artist-in-residence at institutions across the United States and presented work at the American College Dance Association National Festival (Washington, D.C., 2025).
+She teaches and lectures in academic and community spaces and contributes writing to the dance journalism platform thINKingDANCE (Philadelphia).